giovannamoeller/swift4noobs/docs/linguagem/04-controle-fluxo-basico.md

     if count == 5 {
         continue
     }
-    print(count) // quando count for 5, ele não será printado, porque força a próxima iteração do loop }
+    print(count)
+}
 ```

+O que acontece no código acima é que quando count for igual a 5, ele não será printado na tela, porque a palavra `continue` força a próxima iteração do loop.